rohit-arunn/housepriceprediction/README.md

 The dataset consists of residential housing data with multiple feature types, including:

 * Numerical variables (e.g., area, number of rooms, construction year)
-* Categorical variables (e.g., neighborhood, building type, sale condition)
+* Categorical variables (e.g., neighborhood, building type, sale condition, garage; yes or no)
 * Binary indicators derived from categorical encoding

 Extensive preprocessing was required to convert raw data into a model-ready format, including: